-The governor, based on the recommendation of the govern-elect, should appoint a district trainer annually to chair the district's training committee.
-As chair of the training committee, the district trainer assigns responsibility for training meetings and functions, as necessary.
-The committee is responsible for supporting the governor and governor-elect in training club and district leaders (RCP 17.030.2I).
+The governor, based on the recommendation of the governorelect, should appoint a district trainer annually to chair the district's training committee.
+As chair of the training committee, the district trainer assigns responsibility for training meetings and functions as necessary.
+The committee is responsible for supporting the governor and governor-elect in training club and district leaders and overseeing the overall training plan for the district.

 If the district is part of a multidistrict PETS, the governor-elect, in accordance with the policies and procedures of that multidistrict PETS, selects an individual to develop and conduct training at PETS.
-This individual should be a member of the committee (RCP 17.030.2I).
+This individual should be a member of the committee.

-Preference should be given to Rotarians with training, education, or facilitation experience (RCP 17.030.2I).
+Preference should be given to Rotarians with training, education, or facilitation experience.

-6.09 District Committees (RCP 17.030.2)
+6.10 DISTRICT COMMITTEES (RCP 17.030.2)